louthy/louthy.github.io/temp/foerach.md

 [Response to twitter thread](https://twitter.com/korifey_ad/status/1141257997886337024)

-> 'Typical foreach looks are no different'
+> 'Typical foreach looks no different'

 well, they are, they are full of unecessary boilerplate for many operations.
 If you have a first-class function for the ForEach handler then:
 ```c#